-Response to reviewers.
+Response to reviewers: Rival et al. manuscript GENETICS/2014/167866.

 We thank both reviewers for their thoughtful and knowledgeable evaluation of our manuscript.
 We have taken their comments into account to make various corrections, for an improved result.
 The referees have brought up some good points and we appreciate the opportunity to clarify our research objectives and results.
-As detailed below, we have checked all the general and specific comments provided by the referees and have made necessary changes.
+As detailed below, we have responded to all comments provided by the referees and have made necessary changes.

 Throughout, reviewer’s comments are in Helvetica, and our responses are in Times New Roman Bold.